OctopusSolutionsEngineering/K8sMockServer/README.md

 Because of this, the Kubernetes server appears to be blank with each step run by Octopus.

+# Hosted mock server

+When hosted as a web app, the server will appear to persist K8s resources for 5 minutes.
+After that time, the server is restarted, and any resources are deleted.

+Note no actual K8s resources are stored.
+There is no compute, networking, or storage layer that this mock server interacts with.
+The server simply exposes a mock API that makes it appear that resources are created.

 # Target Configuration

 * URL: `http://localhost:48080`